EmilieVS/Demineur/README.md

 # Demineur

-This is a individual exercice for my school.
+# Minesweeper

+Exercice Guidelines :

-Step 1 :
+Step 1 : Generate the Grid

-If I had to do it my way, I would use Tktinter to generate the grid but I need to make a function.
+Step 2 : make the grid random

+Step 3 : make it graphic

+Step 4 : make it playful

+Stack :
+Python
+No library